amix/vimrc/README.md

 * [vim-yankstack](https://github.com/maxbrunsfeld/vim-yankstack): Maintains a history of previous yanks, changes and deletes
 * [vim-zenroom2](https://github.com/amix/vim-zenroom2) Remove all clutter and focus only on the essential.
 Similar to iA Writer or Write Room
 * [gist-vim](https://github.com/mattn/gist-vim) Easily create gists from Vim using the `:Gist` command
+* [vim-indent-guides](https://github.com/nathanaelkane/vim-indent-guides) Is a plugin for visually displaying indent levels in Vim.

 ## Included color schemes